 The trail to Ganja La Pass is one of the most challenging trails that can be accessed from Kathmandu within a short period.
 If you are pressed for time but still desire a challenging Himalayan trekking experience, the Ganja La Pass Trek is for you.

 The above treks can be done during spring(March-May), autumn(September-November), and early winter(December).
 During these seasons, the weather conditions remain sunny and clear, ideal for hikes and long treks.
 There is not much participation, and the trails remain free of snow and ice.
 The days are warm and the night a bit cold.

 In higher elevations, the temperatures drop below the freezing point at night.
 So take enough warm clothes with you to combat the cold.
 Many trekkers prefer to trek during spring or autumn as the skies remain crystal clear during these seasons offering breathtaking views of the soaring snow-capped Himalayan peaks.
 Trekking during summer and winter is not recommended because of heavy rainfall and snowstorms.
 Sometimes the trail gets washed away by rain or avalanche during these seasons.

 Why choose these treks?

-Treks to Langtang Region are easily accessible from Kathmandu which makes the region a favorite among trekkers on short vacations.
-Most of the trailheads lie within 7-8 hours drive from Kathmandu.
-Some of the trailheads like Melamchi and Chisopani, can be accessed directly from Kathmandu valley.
-There is very little risk of altitude sickness on these treks as most of the trails lie below 5000 meters.
+Treks to Langtang Region are easily accessible from Kathmandu, making the region a favorite among trekkers on short vacations.
+Most of the trailheads lie within a 7-8 hours drive from Kathmandu.
+Some of the trailheads like Melamchi and Chisopani can be accessed directly from Kathmandu valley.
+There is minimal risk of altitude sickness on these treks as most trails lie below 5000 meters.

-If you are on a short holiday but still want to experience an authentic Himalayan trek then you can choose any of the above-mentioned treks.
+If you are on a short holiday but still want to experience an authentic Himalayan trek, you can choose any of the hikes mentioned above.
 So what are you waiting for?
 Put on your hiking boots, grab your gear, and get going!
 The Langtang trails are waiting for you.